zendesk/demo_apps/external_RESTful_api_no_auth_sample/README.md

 # External RESTful API sample without auth

-This sample app displays [...something] on the User Sidebar.
+This sample app displays a random quote fetched from a RESTful API on the User Sidebar.
 It is designed to show you how to use external RESTful APIs without authentication invovled.

 ### The following information is displayed:

-[...something]
+* random quote fetched from [http://iheartquotes.com/api](http://iheartquotes.com/api)

 Please submit bug reports to [Zendesk](https://support.zendesk.com/requests/new).
 Pull requests are welcome.